Ramanakunam16/Chaturanga/README.md

 # Chaturanga
 ## *play chess offline.
-## *chaturanga was developed by using chessbaord.js with integration of chess.js library
+## *chaturanga is developed  using chessbaord.js and  chess.js libraries